 In most cases, the Claims Administrator will initiate and direct non-Emergency ambulance transportation.
 For Non-Network Benefits, if you are requesting non-Emergency Air Ambulance services, (including any affiliated non-Emergency ground ambulance transport in conjunction with non-Emergency Air Ambulance transport), you must obtain prior authorization as soon as possible prior to the transport.
-If you fail to obtain prior authorization as required, you will be responsible for paying all charges and no Benefits will be paid.
+If you fail to obtain prior authorization as required, Benefits will be reduced to 50% of Eligible Expenses.